Tracked in the Snow Country

-Tracked in the Snow Country is a 1925 American silent drama film directed by Herman C. Raymaker, written by Edward J. Meagher and Herman C. Raymaker, and starring Rin Tin Tin, June Marlowe, David Butler, Mitchell Lewis, Charles Sellon, and Princess Lea.
+Tracked in the Snow Country is a 1925 American silent drama film directed by Herman C. Raymaker, written by Edward J. Meagher and Herman C. Raymaker, and starring canine star Rin Tin Tin, as well as June Marlowe, David Butler, Mitchell Lewis, Charles Sellon, and Princess Lea.
 It was released by Warner Bros. on July 13, 1925.

 Plot

 As described in a film magazine reviews, the dog, Rin-Tin-Tin, is accused of having killed his master.
-Because the fallacy of the accusal hurts him, he escapes to the woods and joins a pack of wolves, with which he lives for a time.
+Because the fallacy of the accusation hurts him, he escapes to the woods and joins a pack of wolves, with which he lives for a time.
 Later he finds the real murderer, captures him, and is declared innocent.
 He returns to live with his folks at home, where he fathers a litter of pups.